flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 # Introduction

-The FluCoMa Toolkit is not limited to the actual code objects that use the "Fluid" prefix.
+The FluCoMa Toolkit is much more than the actual code objects that use the "Fluid" prefix.
 FluCoMa is also a collection of learning resources, code examples, commissioned artworks, musicological articles, interviews, podcasts, a philosophy about interface design for creative coding, a conversation about the future of computer music, a curriculum of machine listening and machine learning topics, a community of users around the world, and more.
 The materials included here extend this ecosystem to encompass resources for pedagogues that might be used to teach FluCoMa in various settings.
 While some of the ideas and resources presented below are FluCoMa-specific, many of them are toolkit-agnostic and we hope that they can be used by anyone looking to teach machine listening and machine learning for creative music making.

 The extent of the FluCoMa ecosystem supports our belief that "providing the tools" is not enough to achieve FluCoMa's mission: _enable techno-fluent musicians to use machine listening and machine learning in their creative practices_.
-To truly enable these artists we also must provide the knowledge and inspiration, all in a way that is learnable for our main user base: computer musicians.
+To truly enable these artists we also must provide knowledge and inspiration, all in a way that is learnable for our main user base: computer musicians.
 Topics in machine listening, machine learning, computational thinking, and data science are often not included in the training of electronic musicians and therefore our task is to build bridges of understanding from the knowledge of computer music training to a degree of fluency with these topics that enables creative music making.

 ## Methodology